-International Real Estate Partners Announces Planned CEO Succession to Support Next Phase of Growth
+International Real Estate Partners Announces Planned CEO Succession To Support Next Phase Of Growth

 During his tenure as CFO, Mr. Abbas played a key role in strengthening IREP's financial position, improving operational execution and supporting the firm's growth across the Middle East, India, the United Kingdom, Europe and North America.
 IREP continues to build its platform across integrated facilities management, HSE, property management, advisory and delivery services.

-“I am honoured to lead IREP as we enter the next stage of our development,” said Kamran Abbas, Chief Executive Officer of IREP.
-“Our priorities are clear: to continue delivering exceptional outcomes for our clients, strengthen our capabilities across every market we serve and build a disciplined, scalable platform for growth.
+“I am honored to lead IREP as we enter the next stage of our development,” said Kamran Abbas, Chief Executive Officer of IREP.“Our priorities are clear: to continue delivering exceptional outcomes for our clients, strengthen our capabilities across every market we serve and build a disciplined, scalable platform for growth.
 IREP has an outstanding team, a strong reputation and a clear strategy.
 I am excited to lead the firm forward.”

 The recent appointment of Peter Doran as Group Chief Operating Officer further supports IREP's leadership alignment and operational execution.
 In this role, Mr. Doran is focused on strengthening the firm's operating model, regional delivery and service consistency across IREP's international markets.